Skip to main content

 Verdict: Neutral / Mixed: lean cautiously bullish on absorption, but wait for confirmation.
 Watch for a reclaim of local highs with simultaneous OI expansion and funding dipping toward zero.
 Until then, this is a wait-and-confirm environment, not a high-conviction entry.

-Data: Velo Data, 7-day 1-hour aggregate across Binance, Bybit, OKX, Hyperliquid, Deribit (perps) and Binance, Bybit Spot, OKX, Coinbase (spot).
+Data: Crypto Data, 7-day 1-hour aggregate across Binance, Bybit, OKX, Hyperliquid, Deribit (perps) and Binance, Bybit Spot, OKX, Coinbase (spot).

 What this shows